-Trips to the grocery store can leave families wondering what products might be safe for their children with FPIES.
-Regardless of the foods a child is avoiding, these simple tips and tricks can help to ease the daunting task of interpreting food labels.
+Trips to the grocery store can leave individuals and families wondering what products might be safe for life with FPIES.
+Regardless of the foods a person is avoiding, these simple tips and tricks can help to ease the daunting task of interpreting food labels.

 1.Research: If possible, do a little bit of research in advance.
 You won’t know for sure that the ingredient list is safe for your family until you have the product in hand (as some foods may have different recipes in different areas of the country/world) but you can take a look at some potential winners in advance by going online and searching for foods that are either free of the foods you are avoiding or contain your safe foods only.
 Shopping through the products at amazon.com and other websites that offer online grocery shopping can help to learn about products you might not have otherwise been aware of.